Emm-Anuel100/Goo-web-app/README.md

 - **Forecast**
     - Check current day forecast globally.

-- **Payment gateway integration**
-    - Users can pay via bank transfer, USSD code, etc.

-- **Cookie consent**
-    - Stores a cookie on users' machines for one month.

 - **Password recovery**
     - Users who have forgotten their password can request a new one.